 Cooking steps:

-- Heat a large skillet on high heat and add avocado oil.
+- Heat your oil to 325-350°F (163-175°C) in a deep pan or pot.
 Once the oil is hot, gently add the lumpia making sure not to overcrowd the pan.
 Fry for about 2 minutes and flip and fry for another 2 minutes making sure it's golden brown.
-Transfer to a wire rack to cool.
+Transfer to a wire rack to cool.¼ cup avocado oil

 - When ready to serve, cut each lumpia in half on a cutting board then transfer them on a serving plate accompanied with your desired dipping sauce.